Lay Hardwood Floors Parallel or Perpendicular Across Joists

 Prefinished vs. Unfinished Woods

-I think a major question about whether the windows issue is a problem is how smooth your floor is and whether you’ll lay prefinished or finish-in-place floors.
+I think a major question about whether the windows issue is a problem is how smooth your floor will be and whether you’ll lay prefinished or finish-in-place floors.
 Prefinished floors are more likely to show gaps between the boards than finish-in-place floors, because the latter is sanded flat prior to finishing.

 No matter what you do, you should eliminate squeaks on the subfloor first by screwing the floor down through the sub-floor to the joists anywhere you can hear squeaking.
 You should also lay red rosin paper on the subfloor before you apply the wood to eliminate squeaks caused by the subfloor and hardwood rubbing together.